mitali1045/mitali1045/README.md

 👋 Hi, I’m Mitali!
 I’m interested in Data Science and Analytics.
-I’m currently learning MS in Data Science at Indiana University,Bloomington and I’m looking for Data Science Summer 2022 internship opportunities in the US.
+I’m currently learning MS in Data Science at Indiana University,Bloomington and I’m looking for Full time Data Science opportunities in the US.
 Please reach me @ tavildarmitali10@gmail.com

 <!---